zhvng/open-musiclm/README.md

 # Open MusicLM
-Pytorch implementation of [MusicLM](https://arxiv.org/abs/2301.11325), a SOTA text to music model released by Google, with a few modifications.
+Pytorch implementation of [MusicLM](https://arxiv.org/abs/2301.11325), a SOTA text to music model published by Google, with a few modifications.
 We use [CLAP](https://github.com/LAION-AI/CLAP) as a replacement for MuLan and [Encodec](https://github.com/facebookresearch/encodec) as a replacement for SoundStream.

 <p align='center'>
 <img alt='diagram of MusicLM' src='musiclm.png' title="MusicLM" height='250px'>